 sent to the Healthcare Training Institute.

-completion of the Answer Booklet: at the end of each CD track, a question is asked.
+completion of the Test: at the end of each CD track, a question is asked.

-This question corresponds with a question in your Answer Booklet.
+This question corresponds with a question in your Test.
 Merely write

 the correct letter on the blank line that precedes each question.
 Keep in mind

 there is nothing tricky or hard about these questions, they are merely intended